-The SA Report sets out an approach towards monitoring that is linked to the production of an Annual Monitoring Report, previously required for the Local Development Framework.
+The SA Report sets out an approach towards monitoring that is linked to the production of an Annual Monitoring Report.
 A number of indicators are suggested based on information collected during this Sustainability Appraisal and these are set out in Section 5 of the SA Report.